-Size Range 0.5 - 10.0 μm Channel Thresholds Standard 2-channel: 0.5μ, 5.0μm Standard 4-channel: 0.5μ, 1.0μ, 5.0μ, 10.0μm Optional 4-channel: 0.5μ, 0.7μ, 1.0μ, 3.0μ, 5.0μ, 7.0μ, 10.0μm Flow Rate 1.0 CFM (28.3 LPM) Counting Efficiency 50% (per ISO 21501-4) Data Storage Rotating Buffer, 3000 records Light Source LASER diode Zero Count Level <1 count/5 minutes (per ISO 21501-4) Calibration NIST Traceable Communication Modes MODBUS ASCII; MODBUS RTU; MODBUS TCP ISO Probe Maximum Tubing Length From ApexRemote Inlet to ISO Kinetic Probe = 10 ft (3.0 M) Supporting Software LMS Pharma/Pro v7.3.1 or higher, LMS Express 7.5 or higher; LWS Instrument Setup Tool 1.3.5 or higher Power Input Requirements 24VDC ±5% @ 250mA via LMS 485 Gateway for ApexRemote Serial , PoE switch for ApexRemote PoE (IEEE 802.3af compliant) or optional AC/DC supply for ApexRemote PoE Power Supply Specifications Optional Listed LPS Power Supply, Output 20- 26VDC 400mA (10W) min, ApexRemote PoE , only Enclosure Stainless Steel, VHP compatible Dimensions 6.38" (w) x 4.59" (h) x 2.94" (d) [16.21 x 11.66 x 7.5 cm] Weight 1.6 lbs (0.73 kg) Operating Temp/RH 50° F to 104° F (10° C to 40° C) / 20% to 95% non-condensing Storage Temp/RH 14° F to 122° F (-10° C to 50° C) / Up to 98% non- condensing
+Size Range 0.5 - 10.0 μm Channel Thresholds Standard 2-channel: 0.5μ, 5.0μm Standard 4-channel: 0.5μ, 1.0μ, 5.0μ, 10.0μm Optional 4-channel: 0.5μ, 0.7μ, 1.0μ, 3.0μ, 5.0μ, 7.0μ, 10.0μm Flow Rate 1.0 CFM (28.3 LPM) Counting Efficiency 50% @ 0.5 μm, 100% for particles > 1.5x first channel particle size (per ISO 21501-4) Data Storage Rotating Buffer, 3000 records Light Source LASER diode Zero Count Level < 1 count / 5 minutes (meets specifications of JIS B 9921 and reporting requirements of IS 21501-4 Annex C) Calibration NIST Traceable Communication Modes MODBUS ASCII; MODBUS RTU; MODBUS TCP ISO Probe Maximum Tubing Length From ApexRemote Inlet to ISO Kinetic Probe = 10 ft (3.0 M) Supporting Software LMS Pharma/Pro v7.3.1 or higher, LMS Express 7.5 or higher; LWS Instrument Setup Tool 1.3.5 or higher Power Input Requirements 24VDC ±5% @ 250mA via LMS 485 Gateway for ApexRemote Serial , PoE switch for ApexRemote PoE (IEEE 802.3af compliant) or optional AC/DC supply for ApexRemote PoE Power Supply Specifications Optional Listed LPS Power Supply, Output 20-26VDC 400mA (10W) min, ApexRemote PoE , only Enclosure Stainless Steel, VHP compatible Dimensions 6.38" (w) x 4.59" (h) x 2.94" (d) [16.21 x 11.66 x 7.5 cm] Weight 1.6 lbs (0.73 kg) Operating Temp/RH 50° F to 104° F (10° C to 40° C) / 20% to 95% non-condensing Storage Temp/RH 14° F to 122° F (-10° C to 50° C) / Up to 98% non- condensing

-Get Started
+3 Get Started

-Unpacking and Initial The instrument is thoroughly inspected and tested at the factory and is ready for use upon receipt.
-Inspection It is presumed that when the instrument was received, its shipping carton was inspected for damage.
+Unpacking and Initial Inspection

+The instrument is thoroughly inspected and tested at the factory and is ready for use upon receipt.

+It is presumed that when the instrument was received, its shipping carton was inspected for damage.
 If the carton was damaged, the carrier was notified and the carton was saved for carrier inspection.
 The instrument and other components were then removed from their packing materials and inspected for broken parts, scratches, dents, or other damage.
 Any damage was immediately reported to Lighthouse.
 Damaged cartons may be replaced by calling Lighthouse Sales.
 Keep an undamaged carton for reshipment of the instrument for its annual factory calibration.

-Identify the ApexRemote Model The ApexRemote is available in two models: Serial and PoE .
-The ApexRemote Serial requires +24VDC to be supplied through its RJ45 connector.
-The ApexRemote PoE requires a customer-supplied PoE network switch or an optional 24VDC Power Supply using the power connector shipped with the ApexRemote and a Cat6 cable to a non-PoE switch.
+Identify the ApexRemote Model

+The ApexRemote is available in two models: Serial and PoE.
+The ApexRemote Serial requires +24VDC to be supplied through its RJ45 connector or the included powered communication cable.
+The ApexRemote PoE requires a customer-supplied PoE network switch or the 24VDC Power Supply shipped with the ApexRemote and a Cat6 cable to a non-PoE switch.
 All models can be equipped at the factory with an optional display.

+Compare Contents

-Compare Contents Compare the contents with the pack slip / invoice / parts list.
+Compare the contents with the pack slip / invoice / parts list.
 Report immediately any missing or wrong parts to Lighthouse Support at 1-800-945-5905 in the USA or 1-541-770-5905 outside of USA.

+Configuration Kit

-Configuration Kit Each order is shipped with a Configuration Kit , which includes the SmartPort cable, software CD and a 24VDC Power Supply.
-To properly use the kit, the software on the CD must be installed on a computer that will act as a configuration station.
-Running the LWS Instrument Setup Tool software will install the FTDI USB drivers and the Instrument Setup Tool software required to communicate with the instrument through the SmartPort cable.
+Each order is shipped with a Configuration Kit, which includes a communication cable, software on a USB Flash Drive, and a 24VDC Power Supply.

+To properly use the kit, the software on the Flash Drive must be installed on a computer that will act as a configuration station.
+Running the LWS Instrument Setup Tool software will install the FTDI USB drivers and the Instrument Setup Tool software required to communicate with the instrument through the communication cable.
 This cable and the software are required to set up all ApexRemote instruments for use.